mrvautin/expressCart/README.md

 ## Installation

+> Make sure all the requirements are installed already.

 1. Create a folder to hold your installation:  `mkdir expressCart`
 2. FTP/Copy the contents of the zip to your newly created folder
 3. Enter folder:  `cd expressCart`